 No. You can get a free demo after a request and consultation, which takes time due to the corporation’s structure.

 NetSuite is suitable mostly for larger businesses.
-It’s a cloud-based platform, which offers inventory, sales, purchase order, and manufacturing management, among its other ERP features.
+It’s a cloud-based platform that offers an excellent inventory, sales, purchase order, and manufacturing software, among its other ERP features.

 Some of its most notable clients are Xerox, Siemens, and Fujitsu.
 According to the company, 20% of the Fortune 100 companies use NetSuite.

-Using NetSuite is not a walk in the park.
+Although NetSuite offers one of the best inventory management software for 2020, its usage is not a walk in the park.
 The software is bulky, not that intuitive, and hard to use.
 The majority of their training videos are so monotonous that I could play them to my kids at bedtime.

 The first thing you’ll notice about NetSuite’s inventory management solution is that it has a fully customizable dashboard.
 In general, you’ll see such customization features all over NetSuite, which is only one of the factors that make it one of the best inventory software.